ProfessorPotatis/sk222uf-1dv610-L3/README.md

 According to the auto tests: http://csquiz.lnu.se:25083/index.php
 On public server here: http://professorpotatis.000webhostapp.com/index.php

+## Installation
+1. Download and install a MAMP, WAMP or LAMP.
+2. Download the repository.
+3. Put the repository in your MAMP/WAMP/LAMP folder htdocs.
+4. Start the MAMP/WAMP/LAMP.
+5. Go to the MAMP/WAMP/LAMP phpMyAdmin and create a mySQL database:

-## Create a mySQL database
+### Create a mySQL database
 Add table namned Users.
 The table should contain three columns.
 First column: username, varchar(20), utf8mb4_unicode_ci.
 Second column: password, varchar(255), utf8mb4_unicode_ci.
 Third column: cookie, varchar(255), utf8mb4_unicode_ci.

+6. In your MAMP/WAMP/LAMP folder htdocs, go to the model folder.
+7. Create a DBConfig.php file and save it to the model folder:

-## Create a DBConfig.php file
+### Create a DBConfig.php file
-Save in model folder.
 Add the information for your mySQL database.
 ```php
 <?php